tehbillis/reading-notes/301/class-03.md

 ## Pass Functions Questions

-1. **In the video, what is the first step that the developer does to pass functions between components? -**
+1. **In the video, what is the first step that the developer does to pass functions between components? -** This seems like a trick question, it's either to create a parent component and child component, or create the function in the parent component.
-2. **In your own words, what does the `handleClick` function do? -**
+2. **In your own words, what does the `handleClick` function do? -** It informs you that the function has been called, since we called it from the child, it really tells us when the button in the child componenet is clicked.
+And really, this can be called from any child within the parent as long as the function is passed through the props.
-3. **How can you pass a method from a parent component into a child component? -**
+3. **How can you pass a method from a parent component into a child component? -** You can pass it as a prop.
-4. **How does the child component invoke a method that was passed to it from a parent component? -**
+4. **How does the child component invoke a method that was passed to it from a parent component? -** from the props that have been passed to it, in the `handleClick` instance we saw, it was invoked in the buttons `onClick` event.

 ## Bookmark and Review